w3f/polkadot-wiki/docs/general/staking-dashboard.md

   payout (for nominators only).
 Below the bar chart there is a line chart showing then 10-day moving average.

 Additional statistics can be found at the bottom of the overview page.
-Note also the current exchange rate for the native token {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} at the footer of the dashboard.
-This information is used to estimate how much your balance is worth.

 :::info Pool funds are in system accounts